Create a new environment with a parent

 This closure behavior is fundamental to functional programming in R. The function carries its enclosing environment with it, preserving bindings.

-Caching Computations
+Caching computations

 Environments can cache expensive computations without exposing global variables.